adamdjbrett/podcast-doctrineofdiscovery-NEXTJS-archived/content/pages/index.md

     background_image_size: auto
     background_image_opacity: 98
 seo:
-  title: Mapping the Doctrine of Discovery
+  title: Mapping the Doctrine of Discovery Podcast
   description: >-
     Mapping the Doctrine of Discovery Podcast.
 Contextualizing the Doctrine of Christian Discovery and Domination and its influence on US law.